-It’s time to have fun and it’s time to do it together.
+It’s time to get rad and it’s time to do it together.
 That is, in essence, what Con Bro Chill of Portland, OR wants you to know.
 Nothing major, buddy, just love the crap out of life, jam out to our sweet tunes, and bring all your friends.
 Comprised of front man/keytar specialist Con, lead singer Sam, and dance-blast-duo Steve and Ty, Con Bro Chill is a party vortex ready to converge on your hometown.
 Neon soaked and full of jokes, CBC have decided they’ve started a revolution.
 “Big time,” says Con, “we’ve started one of those big time.”
 With their latest EP, We Came To Party, kickstarted and released for free, the message, the statement to every Boom Trooper the world over, is clear: the Neon Army is recruiting and it’s time to join up.
 How?
 Don’t over think it my friend.

 Step 1: Strap on some neon/ridiculous

 Step 2: Party, dance the night away, have fun

 The band has one goal: to create party synergy w/ every single member of planet globes.

 We invite you to enjoy our carefully crafted tunage, good vibes, and sweet cod pieces.